-Our result is obtained using a new observation on the relation between strongly connected components (SCCs) and reachability.
-More specifically, one of the main building blocks in our result is a restricted variant of the problem in which we only compute strongly connected components that intersect a certain path.
-Restricting our attention to a path allows us to implicitly compute reachability between the path vertices and the rest of the graph in time that depends logarithmically rather than linearly in the size of the path.
+- Department of Computer Science and Engineering, IIT, Kanpur, India - Department of Computer Science, Bar Ilan University, Ramat Gan, Israel logarithmically rather than linearly in the size of the path.
 This new observation alone, however, is not enough, since we need to find an efficient way to represent the strongly connected components using paths.
-For this purpose we use a mixture of old and classical techniques such as the heavy path decomposition of Sleator and Tarjan [29] and the classical Depth-First-Search algorithm.
+For this purpose we use a mixture of old and classical techniques such as the heavy path decomposition of Sleator and Tarjan (J Comput Syst Sci 26:362-391, 1983) and the classical Depth-First-Search algorithm.
 Although, these are by now standard techniques, we are not aware of any usage of them in the context of dynamic maintenance of SCCs.
 Therefore, we expect that our new insights and mixture of new and old techniques will be of independent interest.